-Our Colombia Supremo Medellín Antioquia is comprised of several specialty grade coffee varieties, grown at elevations ranging from 3,900 – 5,900 ft in the outlying hills that border the metropolitan valley of Medellín.
-This is a true, 100% Colombian Supremo with an additional 17/18 screen size ensuring that it’s among the highest quality grades of Colombian coffee.
+Our Colombia Supremo Medellin Antioquia is comprised of several specialty grade coffee varieties, grown at elevations ranging from 3,900 – 5,900 ft.
+It is produced in the outlying hills that border the metropolitan valley of Medellín.
+This Colombia Supremo Medellin is a 100% 17/18 screen Supremo grade Colombian coffee that ensures it’s among the highest quality Colombian green coffee available.

 |Variety:||Colombia, Castillo, Caturra|